deepfakes/faceswap/INSTALL.md

 - **macOS**
   Experimental support for GPU-accelerated, native Apple Silicon processing (e.g. Apple M1 chips).
 Installation instructions can be found [further down this page](#macos-apple-silicon-install-guide).
   Intel based macOS systems should work, but you will need to follow the [Manual Install](#manual-install) instructions.
-- All operating systems must be 64-bit for Tensorflow to run.
+- All operating systems must be 64-bit.

 Alternatively, there is a docker image that is based on Debian.